Everyone has unproductive days every now and then. This is true even to Asian Efficiency team members. It happens even to the best of us.

 3. Task Management

-Alongside too much email are too many tasks.
+Alongside too much email is too many tasks.

 If you have a task management system in place that works and you still find yourself overwhelmed, that may be a sign that you are overcommitted across the different areas of your life and need to reassess what is really important to you and why.